Taylor Swift’s Eras: Her Artistic Evolution

 Taylor said, “Fearless was an album full of magic and curiosity, the bliss and devastation of youth.”
 It makes sense that this era is characterized by teenage innocence: sparkly dresses, fairytale romanticism, coming of age stories, and those iconic heart hands.

-On The Eras Tour, Taylor performs Fearless, You Belong With Me, and Love Story in glittery, fringed dresses.
+On The Eras Tour, Taylor performed Fearless, You Belong With Me, and Love Story in glittery, fringed dresses.

 3. Speak Now Era